-Net cash provided by operating activities for the year ended June 30, 2019 was RMB137.8 million (US\$2.0.1 million).
-This reflected net income of RMB61.5 million (US\$8.9 million), as adjusted by non-cash and non-operating items primarily including (i) depreciation and amortization of RMB28.4 million (US\$4.1 million) mainly in relation to equipment, furniture, fixture and leasehold improvements and (ii) share-based compensation expenses of RMB5.6 million).
-This amount was further adjusted by positive changes in operating assets and liabilities primarily including (i) an increase in other payables and accrued liabilities of RMB53.8 million (US\$7.8 million), which mainly consisted of increased value-added tax payables and payroll payables; (ii) an increase in investors' deposit of RMB47.7 million (US\$6.9 million), which were investors' uninvested cash balances temporarily deposited in our bank accounts in line with the increased transaction value of publicly raised fund products) (iii) an increase in income tax payable of RMB35.3 million (US\$5.1 million) because we failed to pay the income tax in a timely manner; and (iv) a decrease in accounts receivable due from related parties of RMB27.2 million (US\$4.0 million) primarily due to the gradually decreasing sales to related parties in recent years, partially offset by (i) an increase in account receivables of RMB131.7 million (US\$19.2 million) due from third parties, primarily because x) we made efforts to diversify the sources of our products and significantly increased the number of third-party product providers as well as the transaction value of their products in recent years, and y) a substantial majority of such account receivables were related to sales that primarily occurred in the second quarter of 2019 compared to the same period of 2018, which led to a significantly higher accounts receivables as of June 30, 2019 compared to those as of June 30, 2019 compared to those as of June 30, 2018; and (ii) a decrease in commission payable of RMB9.5 million (US\$1.4
+Net cash provided by operating activities for the year ended June 30, 2019 was RMB137.8 million (US\$20.1 million).
+This reflected net income of RMB61.5 million (US\$8.9 million), as adjusted by non-cash and non-operating items primarily including (i) depreciation and amortization of RMB28.4 million (US\$4.1 million) mainly in relation to equipment, furniture, fixture and leasehold improvements and (ii) share-based compensation expenses of RMB5.6 million (US\$0.8 million).
+This amount was further adjusted by positive changes in operating assets and liabilities primarily including (i) an increase in other payables and accrued liabilities of RMB53.8 million (US\$7.8 million), which mainly consisted of increased value-added tax payables and payroll payables; (ii) an increase in investors' deposit of RMB47.7 million (US\$6.9 million), which were investors' uninvested cash balances temporarily deposited in our bank accounts in line with the increased transaction value of publicly raised fund products); (iii) an increase in income tax payable of RMB35.3 million (US\$5.1 million) because we failed to pay the income tax in a timely manner; and (iv) a decrease in accounts receivable due from related parties of RMB27.2 million (US\$4.0 million) primarily due to the gradually decreasing sales to related parties in recent years, partially offset by (i) an increase in account receivables of RMB131.7 million (US\$19.2 million) due from third parties, primarily because x) we made efforts to diversify the sources of our products and significantly increased the number of third-party product providers as well as the transaction value of their products in recent years, and y) a substantial majority of such account receivables were related to sales that primarily occurred in the second quarter of 2019 compared to the same period of 2018, which led to a significantly higher accounts receivables as of June 30, 2019 compared to those as of June 30, 2018; and (ii) a decrease in commission payable of RMB9.5 million (US\$1.4 million) due to a change in our commission payment policy pursuant to which since March 2019, we have settled approximately 20% of our commission payments directly through our payroll system instead of through thirdparty agents (as was the practice prior to